growth-astro/growth-school-2020/docs/documentation.md

 * How to add new Tutors: add to the `Tutors` at https://github.com/orgs/growth-astro-school/teams
 * How to (re)start the server to test/deploy changes
   * For an individual look under `Control Panel` (upper right) where you can shut down/restart your server
+* How to view the hub as another user (if you have admin rights):
+  * Go to `Control Panel` ![Control Panel](control_panel.png)
+  * Click on `Admin`
+  * You should see everybody's server: ![Control Panel](admin_view.png)
+  * You can then enter as somebody else if you need to
 * How to give admin rights on the hub:
   * You can change their access at the JupyterHub level by going to https://growth.dirac.institute/hub/admin, clicking “edit user” and enabling the “admin” option.
 If you want to change their access at the filesystem level, you should add their names (as root) to the `/home/admin/etc/sudoers.d/00-admins-group`.
-* How to view the hub as another user:
-  * Go to `Control Panel` ![Control Panel](control_panel.png)
-  * Click on `Admin`
-  * You should see everybody's server: ![Control Panel](admin_view.png)